-Biological materials are pathogenic and non-pathogenic microorganisms, proteins, and nucleic acids, as well as any biological matter than may contain microorganisms, proteins, and nucleic acids (or any parts thereof).
+Biological materials are pathogenic and non-pathogenic microorganisms, proteins, and nucleic acids, as well as any biological matter than may contain any parts thereof.
 This includes, but is not limited to, bacteria, viruses, fungi, parasites, prions, toxins, genetically modified organisms, nucleic acids, tissue samples, live vaccines, and isolates of a pathogen.